mahmoudps/whatsapp-manager/README.md

 - `NEXT_PUBLIC_WEBSOCKET_URL` – URL clients should use to connect, e.g.
   `ws://localhost:3001` or `wss://example.com/ws`

-When running via Docker Compose the WebSocket server starts automatically.
+When running via Docker Compose the WebSocket server is started from within the `whatsapp-manager` container whenever `ENABLE_WEBSOCKET=true`.
 For local development you can launch it manually with:

 ```bash